Asset analysis

 It is important to include the appropriate stakeholders in the process, as their input is essential in mapping assets and their threats, as well as assessing the risk.

-Identify which stakeholders should be included in the process, whether they be internal stakeholders, e.g., employees, management, or external stakeholders, e.g., customers or investors.
-We recommend involving a diverse group, including management and technical profiles, which will ease the asset identification step later in the process, during which both business and technical assets will be mapped.
+Identify which stakeholders should be included in the process and how, whether they be internal stakeholders, e.g., employees, management, or external stakeholders, e.g., customers or investors.
+We recommend that the group of stakeholders performing the actual risk assessment includes both management and technical profiles.
+This will ease the following steps later in the process, during which both business and technical assets will be mapped and analysed.

 Find further inspiration in the IoT door lock example below.

-Now you have an overview of the system you want to assess for risk, why you are doing this, and who you need to involve in the next step of the process.
+Now, based on the 'Basic Requirements' tool you should have an overview of the system or product you want to assess for risk, why you are doing this, and who you need to involve in the next steps of the process.

 There are several approaches to assess the risk, such as asset-based approach that evaluates the assets of the organisation, or threat-based approach that evaluates the conditions that create risk.
 Each of the approaches has strengths and weaknesses, and choosing the approach will depend on what you need to achieve and the nature of your organisation.
 Make sure that the chosen approach is aligned with the other approaches for managing risk in the organisation.